MahmouodMagdi/RTL-to-GDS-Implementaton-of-Low-Power-Configurable-Multi-Clock-Digital-System-/README.md

 as well as CRC bits of result using 4 bytes frame through UART transmitter communication protocol.

-RTL --> contains all the verilog codes of the whole system blocks.
+* RTL --> contains all the verilog codes of the whole system blocks.

+* Backend --> contains all the ASIC flow files and TCL scripts needed to implement eh system using EDA tools.

+* TB --> contains the system test bench used to check the functionallty of the system.

 Description: